WilliamZhang91/todo_list/README.md

-Simple to do list with CI/CD using Github Actions and Pages
+Simple to do list using React, with CI/CD using Github Actions and Pages